 You might also want to consider the material of the toys, where they were made, by whom, and what sort of learning or imaginative play the toys will lead to.

-Animal toys that encourage curiosity about animals
+Animal toys that encourage curiosity

 This one is top of the list because we have this exact Red Panda and it is so very well loved by both our girls!
 I really appreciate the quality of Wild Republic’s plushies.
 They’re super soft and have some very realistic and detailed animal stuffies.